 Where Are They Now?

-How did your experience as a student in 2008 prepare you for what you do now?
+How did your experience covering the presidential debate in 2008 prepare you for what you do now?

 Between the speakers and the guests and the dialogue created on campus during that time - I had the opportunity to cover it all.
 In my current role, I work with experts like James Carville and Mary Matalin on GMA, and I met them first on the Hofstra campus covering their speech.

 I think about the chaos when the debate ended and I think about Spin Alley and running from one side of the room to talk to (former New Mexico Gov.) Bill Richardson and then chasing down (U.S. Sen.) Lindsey Graham.
 It was the best learning experience.
 It helped secure my understanding of politics, and my respect for political reporters.
 You got to see the pros do it and you were doing the same thing.
 You felt like ‘I can hold my own’.